FuscoLab/phage_coinfection/README.md

 ## ODE model

 The live script `ODE_model.mlx` can be run to observe the average behaviour of the model for a given set of parameters (defined at the start of the live script).

+## Update 01Mar22

+All of the scripts required to run the stochastic simulations in the updated manuscript.
+There are two new variants:
+1) `newgrowth`: this alters how the bacteriophage grow while inside the host.
+They now grow at rates determined by their own parameters, rather than the parameters of the first phage to infect.
+2) `stochastictime`: this introduces stochasticity in lysis timing, which is not present in other realisations of the model.
+Here, lysis time is drawn from a normal distribution.

+The input/output of each of these scripts is in the same format as previous versions, and so analysis scripts remain unchanged.